itpp-labs/misc-addons/ir_attachment_s3/README.rst

     * in list of products old image is shown (bug)
     * in product page main image is shown as main, previous main image is extra (maybe not a bug, but don't know how to remove previous main image)
+* Error on creating new product with an image: "This file could not be decoded as an image file.
+Please try with a different file"
 * S3 Condition is ignored in attachment creation

 Sandbox